liweinan/jboss-webserver-and-eap-high-availability/Book.md

+---
-# Thoughts on JBoss Web Server
+title: "Thoughts on JBoss Web Server"

-## Preface
+author: Weinan Li
+date: Dec 22, 2016
+output: pdf_document
+---

+# Introduction

 JBoss Web Server is a product produced by Red Hat:

 https://www.redhat.com/en/technologies/jboss-middleware/web-server

-The product is comprised of fully open-source projects coming from Apache and JBoss communities to provide a _lightweight_ solution on establishing web server clusters, such as: Apache Tomcat, HTTPD, mod\_cluster, openssl, etc.
+The product is comprised of fully open-source projects coming from Apache and JBoss co\
+mmunities to provide a _lightweight_ solution on establishing web server clusters, suc\
+h as: Apache Tomcat, HTTPD, mod\_cluster, openssl, etc.

 And I'd like to share my thoughts on this product while I'm working on it.
+For example\
-For example, I'll introduce the usages of Tomcat, HTTPD, openssl and mod\_clusters and how they interactive with each other.
+, I'll introduce the usages of Tomcat, HTTPD, openssl and mod\_clusters and how they i\
+nteractive with each other.

 I have written a book in before to introduce part of the area:

 https://www.packtpub.com/application-development/jboss-eap6-high-availability

 And in future I'd like to keep sharing clustering and SSL related topics here.

-## How To Use Tomcat Vault
+# How To Use Tomcat Vault

 Tomcat Vault is a tool that allows you to encrypt the passwords in Apache Tomcat configuration files.